Tonejs/Tone.js/README.md

 # Testing

 Tone.js runs an extensive test suite using [mocha](https://mochajs.org/) and [chai](http://chaijs.com/) with nearly 100% coverage.
-Each commit and pull request is run on [Travis-CI](https://app.travis-ci.com/github/Tonejs/Tone.js) across browsers and versions.
 Passing builds on the 'dev' branch are published on npm as `tone@next`.

 # Contributing